-JAVA_HOME is an environment variable (in Unix terminologies), or a PATH variable (in Windows terminology).
-A lot of well behaving Java applications (which need the JDK/JRE) to run, looks up the JAVA_HOME variable for the location where the Java compiler/interpreter may be found.
+Many Java applications that require the JDK/JRE to run, look up the JAVA_HOME variable for the location where the Java compiler/interpreter may be found.

-After you’ve installed Java in Windows, you must set the ”
+After you’ve installed Java JRE or JDK in Windows, you must set the ”

 JAVA_HOME” environment variable to point to the Java installation directory.

 Environment variables are global system variables accessible by all the processes running under the Operating System (OS).
 Environment variables are useful to store system-wide values such as the directories to search for the executable programs (

 PATH) and the OS version.
 Examples of environment variables in Windows OS are: